pdellaert/test-fbw-docs/docs/pilots-corner/a380x/a380x-briefing/flight-deck/pedestal/kccu.md

 Moves the cursor to the display unit that is to the right, or to the left, of the one that is currently selected (if applicable).

+### CCD sw

+-ON:
+    - The KCCU cursor control device (trackball) is active.
+-OFF:
+    - The KCCU cursor control device is inactive.

+### KCCU sw

+-ON:
+    - The KCCU keyboard is active.
+-OFF:
+    - The KCCU keyboard is inactive.

 ---

 [Back to Pedestal](../overviews/pedestal.md){ .md-button }